 Startup traction metrics are the numbers investors use to assess whether a company is making real progress.
 The challenge is that not every metric tells the truth.
 Some look impressive in a pitch deck but reveal nothing about the health of the business.
 Others are small in absolute terms but signal genuine product-market fit.
 Knowing which is which is half the job of evaluation.

 The difference between useful and misleading traction data comes down to two factors: what you measure and when you measure it.
-A metric that is irrelevant at Phase 2 becomes the most important number at Phase 5.
+A metric that's irrelevant at Phase 2 becomes the most important number at Phase 5.

 Vanity Metrics vs. Signal Metrics